yunusefendi52/distapp/docs/overview/what-is-distapp.md

 # What is DistApp

-Manage and distribute your Android or iOS app.
+Manage and distribute your Android, iOS and Desktop app.
 Useful for tester or self distribution.
 Alternative App Center Distribution.

 ## Use Cases